Chadius/terosDesignNotes/characters/playable/teros.md

 Teros questions his search for more knowledge- is he learning for learning’s sake?
 Are there topics he could learn more about but he’s dismissed them out of hand?

 Teros fights a mission between being efficient and wasting his free time.

+# Writing
+## 2021-11-01
+- Teros wanders on a walk
+- Puts feelings together "Who am I?"
+- Maybe he should suppress?
+- But he thirsts for more knowledge
+- Too scared to revel but driven to help

+Silence comforts him, while footsteps irritate him.
+Teros stops long enough to reinvite silence.
+The sun is always welcome, even as it retreats below the horizon.
+Maybe celestial bodies are afraid.

+Godsfont thanked him for service yesterday.
+The earth djinn was unstable, angry.
+Claimed he was underpaid.
+He probably was; the merchant was quite rude.
+But violence begets violence.
+Hopefully his time in jail will calm him down.

+"Is this who I am?"
+Teros looks at his hands.
+Are these even his hands?
+He takes off his gloves and observes the grooves in his palms.
+No scars.
+He remembers the failed days trying to form Quill.
+It backfired so many times.
+Now his hands are too clean- when did he heal?

+After breaking up a gang of Ardons, Vale came to congratulate him.
+"Hey Teros, good job.
+Took you a little longer than I thought."
+She paused for a moment.
+Long enough to begin analyzing him.
+It was her habit of scanning too much.
+But she never made a move.

+Teros was too perfect for his own good.
+Small scars, alchemical burns, injuries from cutting himself off in incomplete portals- all gone.
+Vale was suspicious.
+She must have figured it out.
+Why didn't she say anything?
+He recalled his response: "Just trying to keep the peace."

+Teros sat down and let the cool air blow over him.
+It would be so easy to stay.
+It wraps over him like a blanket.
+Covers his legs, tucks in his arms.
+The sun is gone.
+Bedtime.

+A firefly bothers him.
+A bright red firefly buzzes near his ear.
+It's Quill.
+He snaps his eyes open.
+It tells him Vale's words: "Well, you could do better."

+He stands up.
+"I have to do better.
+I have to know."
+The gloves hide his shame.
+He looks up to Quill.
+"I have to know more."
+The wind pushes him back to Godsfont.
+Away from rest.